briansimiyuj/doctor-appointment-app/README.md

   1. Create a `messages` state variable and initialize it with an empty array of type `Message`
   2. Create a `input` state variable and initialize it with an empty string

+### Live Chat Component

+LiveChat Component is a component that displays a chat interface with a list of messages and an input field for sending messages.

+  1. Create a LiveChat component mount it on relevant parent component and wrap it with `LiveChatProvider`.
+The parent will either pass `selectedNote` prop or not.
+  2. Create a LiveChatHeader component and mount it on LiveChat component and pass `selectedNote` prop to it.
+    a.
+Provide a relevant title to the header